Stay in touch

 Find out more about side effects of radiotherapy.

 Different types of chemotherapy drugs are used to treat breast cancer.
 They can be given in different ways and in different combinations.

 Chemotherapy is commonly given in addition to surgery or radiotherapy to treat primary breast cancer.

 The benefit of chemotherapy might be clear for some people but less clear in other cases.
 Your treatment team may suggest a test to help decide whether you would benefit from chemotherapy.
 There is more information about these tests on our chemotherapy page.

 Find out more information about side effects of chemotherapy.

 Chemotherapy can affect sperm production, which can lead to temporary or permanent infertility in men.
 If you’re concerned about infertility, talk to your specialist before beginning treatment.

 Sperm banking is a way of storing some of your sperm so that it can be used to artificially inseminate your partner at a later date.
 Artificial insemination involves putting the sperm directly into your partner’s womb.
-Sperm banking is best done before you start chemotherapy, although it may be possible up to four to six weeks after treatment has started.

 This is a group of drugs that block the growth and spread of cancer.
 They target and interfere with processes in the cells that cause cancer to grow.